 Results shown so far were obtained taking into account LISA instrumental noise and WD confusion noise only when computing individual EMRI S/N and subtracting resolvable signals.
-In practice, this procedure in bound to likely underestimate the resulting GWB, since the GWB itself should be taken into account when computing individual EMRI S/N. A rigorous estimate of the GWB should therefore be done by subtracting resolvable sources one by one while including the overall signal produced by other systems.
+In practice, this procedure is bound to likely underestimate the resulting GWB, since the GWB itself should be taken into account when computing individual EMRI S/N. A rigorous estimate of the GWB should therefore be done by subtracting resolvable sources one by one while including the overall signal produced by other systems.
 This is expected to lower the S/N of individual sources leaving behind a larger GWB.
 To bracket uncertainties due to our simplistic procedure, we also ran a set of models adding in quadrature to the instrument noise the EMRI GWB previously estimated by using the LISA noise only.
 Results are shown in Fig.~\ref{fig:gwb_all2} for the test cases M1, M11 and M12.
 The overall resulting LISA sensitivity is shown by the grey dashed and dotted-dashed curves for models M1 and M12 respectively.
 For M1 we observe that the sensitivity curve is shifted upward by about 30-40\% in the bucket, while for M12 the sensitivity gets dramatically affected with upward shifts up to a factor of $\approx4$.
 As expected, the corresponding GWB for M1 and M12 evaluated with these degraded sensitivity curves is slightly higher.